ggcarmi/expressions_calc/README.md

 # Advanced Calculator

+## TLDR
-A high-performance calculator that supports parallel execution of arithmetic expressions with variable assignments.
+This is a high-performance calculator that supports parallel execution of arithmetic expressions with advanced variable handling.
+It provides flexible execution modes and intelligent expression processing for complex computational tasks.

+**Quick Start:** `docker build -t calculator . && docker run calculator`

 ## Features